 Fluent Forms is a relatively new player in the market.
 Where other plugins have experience in double digits, Fluent Forms only has a couple of years of wisdom.
 So naturally, it lacks numerous features, and there’s still a long way to go.

 However, Fluent Forms is 100% user-centric.
-Which means features get added according to the users’ needs.
+This means features get added according to the users’ needs.
 Hence, features like Mautic integration, PDF addon, etc. are prioritized over popular options like Dropbox, which are still in the pipeline since the users didn’t want them that much.
 The customers’ continuous support rewards the user-centric approach.

 The Fluent Forms’ public roadmap is proof enough how a plugin can do well by respecting users’ opinions.